edelveart/edelveart/README.md

 ![](https://github-readme-stats.vercel.app/api?username=edelveart&theme=github_dark_dimmed&hide_border=false&include_all_commits=false&count_private=false)
 ![](https://github-readme-stats.vercel.app/api/top-langs/?username=edelveart&theme=github_dark_dimmed&hide_border=false&include_all_commits=false&count_private=false&layout=compact)<br/>

-These libraries are my answer to a wild and fascinating question:

-    What if some elegant mathematical ideas could become instruments for creating music, writing code, and dancing with math?
-    And what if music, in turn, could inspire unexpected new math?

 ### Libraries

 - [modular_forms](https://rubygems.org/gems/modular_forms): A creative **math engine** that makes modular forms and elliptic curves interactive, musical, and live.
 Built with Ruby/Sonic Pi, this project transforms some concepts from arithmetic geometry into a playground for code and sound.
 Inspired in **LMFDB**, **SageMath**, **Pari/GP**.